 Nutritional Care for the High-Risk Infant APR

 The Department of Pediatrics and Division of Neonatology at the Medical University of South Carolina Children's Hospital are excited to introduce our new Advanced Practice Residency training program, "Nutritional Care for the High-Risk Infant" for Registered Dietitians (RDs) with at least 5 years of experience who are interested in high-risk infant nutrition.
 It is a year-long, primarily distance-learning program that, at completion, will fulfill the 75 CPEUs required for a RD's 5-year recertification.
-We will accept the first class of AP residents to begin in August 2015.

 WHAT IS AN ADVANCED PRACTICE RESIDENCY (APR)?

 Introduced by the Academy of Nutrition and Dietetics (A.N.D.)
 Council on Future Practice in late 2013, an APR is a fairly new training pathway for RDs consisting of specific accreditation standards “to foster advance practice and to provide a career ladder for Registered Dietitians” as well as to “provide growth for the competent dietitian to achieve expert level status in the specific field of specialty”.
 Our APR has been approved by AND's Accreditation Council for Education in Nutrition and Dietetics (A.C.E.N.D.) as the first pediatric nutrition residency program in the country.

 This program is NOT a dietetic internship designed to train for entry-level practice.
 Rather, it is tailored to train practicing dietitians with multiple years of experience to achieve an "expert" level of knowledge and expertise in high-risk infant nutrition through the convenience of a primarily e-learning format.